-More than 41,000 non-fasting blood samples were collected from participants.
+Non-fasting blood samples were collected from more than 41,000 participants.
 A subset of this group, approximately 12,600 and 13,400 participants respectively, provided urine samples and physical measures.

 The OHS is one of five participating cohorts of the Canadian Partnership for Tomorrow Project (CPTP), alongside the B.C.
 Generations Project, the Alberta Tomorrow Project, CARTaGENE in Quebec and the Atlantic PATH.
 To date, the CPTP has collected data from over 300,000 Canadians.
 The Project’s data and biosamples are available to researchers through the CPTP Portal.